 As provocative as it is delicious.
-Mosi is a vitality from a stellar South African vintage added a luminosity to this Bordeaux style blend, introducing the wine with fresh aromas of cedar bark and pine needles before plunging into deeper layers of blackcurrant, black cherry, plum and liquorice.
+Mosi is a vitality from a stellar South African vintage added a luminosity to this Bordeaux style blend.
+This collaboration with Joseph Dhafana of Mosi Wine and Spirits, is fresh aromas of cedar bark and pine needles before plunging into deeper layers of blackcurrant, black cherry, plum and liquorice.

 Enjoy a full-bodied and beautifully balanced Cape wine, poised on ripe tannin with an olive brine saltiness adding spry energy and a savoury finish.

 Cabernet Sauvignon (CS) 50% | Petit Verdot (PV) 32% | Cabernet Franc (CF) 10% | Merlot (M) 8%

 Please note that we currently only ship our wines within South Africa.
 For International sales and shipping, please contact us.

 The intensity of colour sets the scene for an alluring wine, yet flashes of purple remind you of its youth and subsequent tension associated with Bordeaux blends.

 Not yet as forthcoming in fruit aromas, the wine is shawled in cool aromas of cedar bark, pine needles, slate, and graphite.
 But allow your senses to plunge into its deeper odorous layers as the wine is aerated to discover those quintessential primary aromas of blackcurrant, plum, liquorice, bell pepper and soft leather.

 The wine is dry with an exciting freshness that immediately steps in, relinquishing all the fruit that didn’t quite unleash its intensity on the nose.
 Its bright and captivating fruit almost startles you after its reticent first impression with a medley of black currant, black cherry and plum.